F4JOV/mikrotik-copy-ppp-secret/README.md

 # mikrotik-copy-ppp-secret
 ## Description
-This script permits to copy all secret account of a Mikrotik router to an other one
+This script permits to copy all secret account of a Mikrotik router to an other one.

-The users created on the remote router are those configured on the router where this script is executed
+The users created on the remote router are those configured on the router where this script is executed.

+This script has been tested on RouterOS V7.15.2 and V7.13.5

 Thanks to Winand for his Json parser script : [https://github.com/Winand/mikrotik-json-parser/]